 Father and Doctor of the Church

-Posted in ARMOUR of CHRIST, CHRIST the PHYSICIAN, CHRIST, the WAY,TRUTH,LIFE, DOCTORS of the Church, FATHERS of the Church, JUNE-THE SACRED HEART, QUOTES for CHRIST, QUOTES on SIN, QUOTES on the CROSS of CHRIST, QUOTES on TRUST in GOD, SACRED HEART QUOTES, SACRED HEART REFLECTIONS, The HOLY CROSS, The HOLY EUCHARIST, The LAMB of GOD, The WORD, THOMAS a KEMPIS
+Posted in CHRIST the PHYSICIAN, CHRIST, the WAY,TRUTH,LIFE, DOCTORS of the Church, FATHERS of the Church, JUNE-THE SACRED HEART, QUOTES for CHRIST, QUOTES on SIN, QUOTES on the CROSS of CHRIST, QUOTES on TRUST and complete CONFIDENCE in GOD, SACRED HEART QUOTES, SACRED HEART REFLECTIONS, SOLDIERS/ARMOUR of CHRIST, The HOLY CROSS, The HOLY MASS, The LAMB of GOD, The WORD, THOMAS a KEMPIS

 “And all that were sick He healed”